dappforce/awesome-subsocial/README.md

 Subsocial is a Substrate-based blockchain that allows anyone to launch their own decentralized censorship-resistant social network.
 The Subsocial SDK is a set of developments tools (methods, functions, and so on) that allows you to create your own social network on Subsocial.

-If you want to build a new Dapp check the following links:
+If you want to build a new Dapp, check out the following links:
 - [Documentation](https://docs.subsocial.network)
 - [SDK Playground](https://play.subsocial.network)
 - [Developer QuickStart Guide](https://docs.subsocial.network/docs/develop/developer-quickstart)